 Low power view of eccrine spiradenoma shows a well-circumscribed tumour nodule arising within the dermis or superficial subcutis.
 The tumour is comprised of a diffuse dense basophilic cellular proliferation (Figures 1 and 2).
 In some cases a prominent vascular component can be seen (Figures 2 and 3).
 Eosinophilic hyaline deposits are seen in amongst the tumour cells as droplets and bands (Figure 4).
 A lymphocytic infiltrate is seen and when heavy can mimic lymphoid tissue.

 Brooke-Spiegler syndrome — no differences are seen between sporadic eccrine spiradenoma or those occurring in the context of this syndrome.
 Tumours with overlap features with eccrine spiradenoma can be seen.

 Differential diagnosis of eccrine spiradenoma pathology

-Cylindroma: In this tumour the low power view shows discretepolygonaltumour islands.
-There is frequently a more prominent population of S100 positive dendritic cells while in Eccrine Spiradenoma there is a minor lymphocyticinfiltrate present,.
+Cylindroma — in this tumour the low power view shows discrete polygonal tumour islands.
+There is frequently a more prominent population of S100 positive dendritic cells while in eccrine spiradenoma there is a lymphocytic infiltrate.